 A hunter enjoys watching the deer and studying their habits, and enjoys being outdoors in nature as much as the actual hunt.
 A talented hunter studies the herd of deer and decides on a particular one to take if the situation turns out to be ideal.
 The ideal situation returns to the discussion of blinds versus tree stands.

 Hunting blinds are ground cover used to hide the hunter.
 It can be a site the hunter sets up behind a natural dead-fall, or can be a store bought camouflaged tent style structure which blends in with the surrounding landscape.
 Alternatively, it can be a mix of natural dead wood available in the forest with ropes, tarps, and stakes to hold it together and provide cover for the hunter.
 One aspect the blind needs is that it is comfortable to sit in, with some form of a roof to protect against weather while having an accessible opening to shoot from.

 Bowhunting blinds are different from what someone with a rifle might use.
 The first difference is that a rifle hunter has a much further range, so their blind doesn't have to be quite as discreet as what a bowhunter uses.
 Setting up at 30 meters from a deer trail is much different than setting up at 130 meters.
 Such a statement isn't meant to take away from the talents and skills of the rifle hunter, but only points out how there are different approaches to hunting a deer according to the chosen weapon.

-The blind for a bow hunter has to be covered against the weather, invisible to the deer, and tall enough to maintain proper form when taking the shot.
+The best ground blind for bowhunting has to be covered against the weather, invisible to the deer, and tall enough to maintain proper form when taking the shot.
 The trail leading to the blind has to come from the opposite direction from where the deer graze, and scents must be covered.
 More important toward use of a blind is how it must be set up before deer hunting season so the deer recognize it as part of the landscape instead of something out of the ordinary.